meta-learn/meta-learn.github.io/2020/index.md

 Submissions can be made at [https://cmt3.research.microsoft.com/METALEARN2020/Submission/Index](https://cmt3.research.microsoft.com/METALEARN2020/Submission/Index) by [2 October 2020, 06:00 PM PDT](https://neurips.cc/Conferences/2020/Dates).

-### Reviewing mentorship scheme

-This year we are trialing a new reviewer mentorship scheme, which we hope will improve the future pool of expert reviewers in machine learning.
-Junior reviewers will be able to provide reviews in a guided setting and will be linked with senior reviewers who will give them feedback and advice throughout the reviewing process.
-It is our hope that this will be a useful learning experience for reviewers and improve the overall quality of reviewing.

-In order for this to be feasible, all submissions will be asked to provide **two** contacts who have agreed to review for the workshop.
-These volunteers can, of course, be authors of the submission, or people who have agreed to review on behalf of the authors.
-Depending on their experience reviewing, these contacts will be assigned to either a junior or senior reviewer role.
-All submissions will be ensured at least one senior reviewer, since we will still be directly recruiting for reviewers as in previous years.

-We anticipate that all reviewers will receive 2-3 papers to review, which will need to be finished by 23 October 2020.

 ### FAQ

 1. Can supplementary material be added beyond the 6-page limit, and are there any restrictions on it?